nickmckenney/Building-a-JSON-API/readme.md

 - Be built using Express and Mongoose.
 - Have at least one model.
 - Have complete CRUD functionality implemented with RESTful routes.
-(You may logically distribute CRUD functionality across models.
+(You may logically distribute CRUD functionality across models, should you decide to implement more than one.
 This is only allowed when it does not make sense in the context of your application to have full CRUD on one model).
 - Have its own repository under your GitHub account (do not fork this repo).
-- Be deployed to Heroku.
+- Be deployed to Heroku (we will have a lesson on this later this week).
 - Have good, clean Javascript code.
-Only include comments for documentation, don't include any non-functional code.
+Only include comments for documentation, and don't include any non-functional code.
 Use the auto-formatter regularly!
 - Demonstrate a good commit history.
 - Have well-documented API routes.
-You can do this in your readme, or using Swagger or apidoc (see below).
+You can do this in your Readme, or using Swagger or apidoc (see below).

 The above are minimum requirements.
 If you want some extra inspiration, try one